meienberger/mern-stack/README.md

 ---

-⚠️ Before running the project, you need to create a .env file at the root directory of the server.
+⚠️ Before running the project, you need to create a `.env` file inside the root directory of the server.
 There is a `.env.example` file to help you with the required vars.

 ```
 MONGO_URI=